 YOGA for kids: 9 reasons why your kid could be the best Yogi

-I must tell you that being a die-hard Yoga fan & a hands-on Momma, comes with some great perks for your child.
-Well, today’s children get attuned to the bustling life their parents pull off right from toddlerhood.
-And by the time your kid is ready for kindergarten, you have a miniature rat racer who’s ready to take on the world.
+Today’s children get attuned to the bustling life their parents pull off right from their toddler days And by the time your kid is ready for kindergarten, you have a miniature rat racer who’s ready to take on the world.
 Of course, with a pygmy level of STRESS.

 I’ve personally experienced the wonders of regular YOGA practice in helping me de-stress & keeping anxiety away, apart from weight loss.
 And when you discover something as beneficial as Yoga for health, you just cannot stop recommending it for the best receptacles of fitness – CHILDREN.

 This #InternationalYogaDay, I really want to tell you why Yoga has to be the best ever life skill your child should learn.